 - The maintenance requirements of the trees

 Choosing Trees Specifically for your Climate

 This one is pretty self-explanatory.
 Basically, don’t plant apple trees if you live in Alaska.
 A Weeping Willow, illegal due to the waterline damage they cause, won’t thrive in the desert conditions of Arizona.

 Research which trees thrive where you live.
 Look at the zone map for your area and make sure the trees you choose are appropriate for your edible food forest.
-You can find a zone map here.
+You can find a zone map at Nature Hills website.